 Your core is your fountain of youth.
 Most people think of the core as being the abdominal, such as six pack abs.
 However, this is only partially true.
 The muscles of the core reach around the body and include the lower back muscles.

-All movements of the body originate here and the core muscles reach around the body and include the lower back muscles therefore a strong core means a strong body.
-Core strength is essential to maintaining balance and coordination and for eliminating or decreasing lower back pain.
+All movements of the body originate from the core.
+Therefore a strong core means a strong body.
+Your core strength is essential to maintaining balance and coordination and for eliminating or decreasing lower back pain.
 Of course we all care about how we look.
 By strengthening your core you will stand taller, and your stronger muscles will appear leaner and more defined.

 Lie on the floor with your knees bent and feet on the floor, hands behind the head.
 Take several deep breaths before you begin.
 The movement is simple, lift your head, and neck slowly rolling up to just below the shoulders and then slowly back down.
 Do not use your hands to lift, instead engage your stomach muscles.
 It is important to move slowly to remain safe and achieve maximum benefits.
 Begin with 10 repetitions.

 Begin by lying on the floor, knees bent, feet flat on the floor, and hands behind the head.
 Lift knees towards the chest, and then move knees away from body bringing head, neck, and shoulders up at the same time.
 Lower your head and draw the knees back into the chest.
 Continue for 10 repetitions.

 Begin by lying on your back, knees bent, and hands behind the head.
 Take both legs straight up in the air.
 Lift your head, neck and shoulders.
 Bend the knee of one leg and draw it into the body while extending the other leg straight at a 60 degree angle.
 Now draw the other knee in and straighten the opposite leg.
 Continue this movement changing sides with opposite knee and leg while keeping the head, neck and shoulders lifted.
 Repeat for 10 repetitions on each leg.